CDSS will be hosting our first ever web chat on Thursday, June 21st, from Noon - 1 pm EST.

 It’s simple to join the Legacy of Joy Society: Simply fill out the online Request to Join form at cdss.org/legacy or call Robin Hayden at 413-203-5467 x107.
 CDSS will work with you to contribute a joyous photo, a zippy quote, and your own legacy story.

 Considering including CDSS in your estate plans but don't know where to begin or what your options are?
 Fill out the Expression of Interest form on the website, and CDSS will send you a free copy of Nolo Press's Estate Planning Basics (a $20 value)!

 It's not too late to consider attending CDSS camp this summer!
 Head over to cdss.org/camp, where you'll find descriptions, schedules, staff lists, the online registration form, and a link to the camp brochure as a colorful flipbook.
 Join us for contras and squares, English country dance, morris & longsword, folk song, traditional music, and more at our week-long adult camps, family camps and mini-courses.
 We still have room at:

 Dance, Music & Spice, August 12 - 19

 Scholarships are offered first-come first-serve, so please apply soon!

 We’d also love help with finding scholarship candidates.
-So if you have suggestions, please send names and emails to Linda at the address above.
+So if you have suggestions, please send names and emails to the address above.